devsuoa/web-dev-workshop-2020/README.md

 - Follow the installation steps
 - Open the windows command prompt (search for cmd)
 - Verify that node is installed by running `node --version`.
 The node version (e.g. v12.16.0) should be returned.

-## Yarn

-- Download the windows installer from https://classic.yarnpkg.com/en/docs/install/#windows-stable
-- Run the installer once downloaded
-- Follow the installation steps
-- Open the windows command prompt (search for cmd)
-- Verify that yarn is installed by running `yarn --version`.
-The yarn version (e.g.v1.22.0) should be returned.

 ## MacOS